animatlabs/animatlabs.github.io/_drafts/2027-02-22-zero-trust-developers.md

 ---
 title: "Zero Trust for Developers: Not Just Security Team Stuff"
 excerpt: >-
-  "Zero Trust isn't just a network architecture—it's a development mindset.
-What it means for your .NET code."
+  Zero Trust isn't just a network architecture—it's a development mindset.
+What it means for your .NET code.
 categories:
   - Technical
   - .NET